crystalidea/macdeployqt-universal/README.md

 This article explains how we at CrystalIDEA are currently deploying macOS versions of [our apps](https://crystalidea.com/).
 We hope that it can be useful for other indie developers and the Qt development community.
 Let's also hope that Qt Creator will simplify things in future ([QTBUG-85279](https://bugreports.qt.io/browse/QTBUG-85279)).

 The build process takes place on Intel machine using Qt 5.15.2 (migrating to Qt 6 is not possible for us because it doesn't support macOS 10.13 and Windows 7).
-Currently we're using macOS 10.15 (Catalina) and XCode 11.
+Currently we're using macOS 10.15.7 (Catalina) and XCode 12.4.

 **Disclaimer**: the described process is unlikely to be optimal, any improvement ideas and comments are welcome.

 ## Prerequisites

 - Qt built for x86_64.
-It's installed by default to /usr/local/Qt-5.15.2
+It's installed (by default) to /usr/local/Qt-5.15.2
 - Qt built for arm64 using the `QMAKE_APPLE_DEVICE_ARCHS=arm64` configure switch and `-prefix /usr/local/Qt-5.15.2-arm` to install it to /usr/local/Qt-5.15.2-arm
 - our modified version of [macdeployqt](macdeployqt_src) with support of the `-qtdir` switch that speficies actual Qt directory.
 You can compile it yourself but easier is to download the [precompiled binary](bin/macdeployqt) (it has no dependencies as Qt is statically linked)
 - [makeuniversal](https://github.com/nedrysoft/makeuniversal) tool.
 This tool merges two folders with  x86_64 and arm64 binaries into a universal binary.
 [Precompiled binary](bin/makeuniversal) with zero dependencies